 - Venta del Baron Award Winning Cold Pressed EVOO

-If you don’t see your preferred brand listed here, you can always contact them directly to ask if their olive oils are 3rd-party inspected for purity.
+If you don’t see your preferred brand listed here, you can always contact them directly to ask if their olive oils are 3rd-party inspected for freshness and purity.

 The Best Way to Avoid Food Fraud in Vegetable Oil

 While the most surefire way to reduce your consumption of and participation in fraudulent oils is to go oil-free, or nearly so, this may not be for everyone.
 If you do buy vegetable oils, do your research on the brands and potential indicators of quality.
 And remember, like many other things in life and the food system, if it seems too good to be true… it probably is.

 While many people today are choosing to use little or no bottled oils, many others may want to use olive or avocado oil — making sure they are of the highest possible quality.
 For those folks, here are a few options that we’ve thoroughly investigated.
 Each company is third party-certified, guaranteed to be free of adulteration, and are available for online purchase.
 (If you buy from any of these links, a portion of proceeds will go to support Food Revolution Network’s mission of healthy, ethical, and sustainable food for all.)